drewgingerich/homelab/home-server/docs/architecture/decisions/0005-use-mirror-vdevs.md

 ZFS can create a virtual device (vdev) out of one or more physical devices.
-There are several types of vdev, each using the underlying disks differently to provide a particular balance between storage space, speed, and redundancy.
+There are several types of vdev, each using the underlying disks differently to provide different balances between storage space, speed, and redundancy.
-Some vdevs are also more flexible regarding adding and removing disks, and using different disk capacities.
+Some vdevs are more flexible around adding or removing physical disks, or using disks with different capacities.

 I do not need to maximize space because my media collection is not very large and is growing slowly.